stat_fit_augment() fits a model and returns a "tidy"

 character (or numeric) index to column to return as

-- na.rm
+y.- na.rm

 logical.
 Should this layer be included in the legends?

-, the default, includes if any aesthetics are mapped.FALSE
+NA, the default, includes if any aesthetics are mapped.FALSEnever includes, andTRUEalways includes.- inherit.aes

 If

-, overrides the default aesthetics, rather than combining with them.
-This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g.borders
+FALSE, overrides the default aesthetics, rather than combining with them.
+This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g.borders.

 Details

-together with stat_fit_glance
+stat_fit_augment() together with

-with a broad range of model fitting functions as supported at any given
+package 'broom' can be used with a broad range of model fitting functions

-time by 'broom'.
-In contrast to stat_poly_eq
+as supported at any given time by 'broom'.
+In contrast to

-generate text or expression labels automatically, for these functions the
+stat_poly_eq() which can generate text or expression labels

-mapping of aesthetic label
+automatically, for these functions the mapping of aesthetic label

-needs to be explicitly supplied in the
+needs to be explicitly supplied in the call, and labels built on the fly.

 A ggplot statistic receives as data a data frame that is not the one passed